-- At the time of this offering, we intend to have a board of directors with a majority of independent directors as well as a fully independent audit committee: - As a "controlled company" for purposes of the Nasdaq listing rules, we intend to rely on certain exemptions to the Nasdaq corporate governance requirements.
-Accordingly, at the time of this offering, we do not intend to have a fully independent compensation committee or to have a nominating and corporate governance committee; - Initially our board of directors will not be classified, and each of our directors will be subject to re-election annually; however, following the time when the Substantial Ownership Requirement (as defined below) is no longer met, our board of directors will be divided into three classes of directors, with each class as equal in number as possible, serving staggered three year terms, and such directors will be removable only for cause.
-See "Management-Board structure-Composition:"
+- At the time of this offering, we intend to have a board of directors with a majority of independent directors as well as a fully independent audit committee; - For so long as the Pre-IPO LLC Members (as defined below) beneficially hold at least 10% of the aggregate number of outstanding shares of our common stock, which we refer to as the "Substantial Ownership Requirement," the Pre-IPO LLC Members will be able to designate a majority of the nominees for election to our board of directors, including the nominee for election to serve as Chairman of our board of directors; - As a "controlled company" for purposes of the Nasdaq listing rules, we intend to rely on certain exemptions to the Nasdaq corporate governance requirements.
+Accordingly, at the time of this offering, we do not intend to have a fully independent compensation committee or to have a nominating and corporate governance committee;

-- Our independent directors will meet regularly in executive sessions without the presence of our management and our non-independent directors; - Our independent directors will appoint a "lead independent director," whose responsibilities will include, among others, calling meetings of the independent directors, presiding over executive sessions of the independent directors, participating in the formulation of board and committee agendas and, if requested by stockholders, ensuring that he or she is available, when appropriate, for consultation and direct communication; - The voting power of the Class B common stock will be reduced to only one vote per share once the Substantial Ownership Requirement (as defined below) is no longer met; and - Except for transfers to us pursuant to the amended and restated Goosehead Financial, LLC agreement (as defined below) and to certain permitted transferees, the Pre-IPO LLC Members are not permitted to sell, transfer or otherwise dispose of any LLC Units (as defined below) or shares of Class B common stock.
+- Initially and for so long as the Pre-IPO LLC Members beneficially hold at least a majority of the aggregate outstanding shares of our common stock, which we refer to as the "Majority Ownership Requirement," our board of directors will not be classified, and each of our directors will be subject to re-election annually; however, following the time when the Majority Ownership Requirement is no longer met, our board of directors will be divided into three classes of directors, with each class as equal in number as possible, serving staggered three year terms, and such directors will be removable only for cause.
+See "Management-Board structure-Composition;" - Our independent directors will meet regularly in executive sessions without the presence of our management and our non-independent directors; - Our independent directors will appoint a "lead independent director," whose responsibilities will include, among others, calling meetings of the independent directors, presiding over executive sessions of the independent directors, participating in the formulation of board and committee agendas and, if requested by stockholders, ensuring that he or she is available, when appropriate, for consultation and direct communication; and - Except for transfers to us pursuant to the amended and restated Goosehead Financial, LLC agreement (as defined below) and to certain permitted transferees, the Pre-IPO LLC Members are not permitted to sell, transfer or otherwise dispose of any LLC Units (as defined below) or shares of Class B common stock.